40 Best Essays of All Time (Including Links & Writing Tips)

 Bonus – More writing tips from two great books

 The mission to improve my writing skills took me further than just going through the essays.
 I’ve come across some great books on writing too.
 I highly recommend you read them in their entirety.
-They’re written really beautifully and contain lots of useful knowledge.
+They’re written beautifully and contain lots of useful knowledge.
 Below you’ll find random (but useful) notes that I took from The Sense of Style and On Writing.

 The Sense of Style – By Steven Pinker